Sydney-Informatics-Hub/Germline-ShortV/README.md

 ## Quickstart

-The following will perform germline short variant calling for all samples present in `../<cohort>.config`.
+The following will perform germline short variant calling for all samples present in `<cohort>.config`.
 The scripts use relative paths and the `Germline-ShortV` is your working directory.
 Adjust compute resources requested in the `.pbs` files using the guide provided in each of the PBS job scripts.

 ### Set up